oddbird/oddleventy/content/work/estimating-engine.md

 summary: |
-  OddBird helped General Stamping & Metalworks plan, design, and develop Estimating Engine, a responive web application.
+  OddBird helped General Stamping & Metalworks plan, design, and develop Estimating Engine, a responsive web application.
   Estimating Engine enables estimators at GSM to efficiently create and manage custom quotes to manufacture parts for their customers.
 ---

 {% import 'embed.macros.njk' as embed %}
 {% import 'layout.macros.njk' as layout %}
 {% import 'quotes.macros.njk' as quotes %}

 {{ layout.title('What We Did') }}